Two4one and ProximaX to roll out first-of-its-kind Electronic Gift Card Solution for managing relief packages in Africa...

 What is Proximax

-Based on the core NEM blockchain technology, ProximaX Sirius is a next generation platform solution, an Integrated and Distributed Ledger Technology (IaDLT).
+Based on the core Catapult blockchain technology, ProximaX Sirius is a next generation platform solution, an Integrated and Distributed Ledger Technology (IaDLT).
 This IaDLT is an integrated assembly of proven technologies which is a combination of Blockchain-Storage-Streaming-Database System-Consensus.
 The end result in using the ProximaX solution is a substantial reduction in total cost of ownership, including time to market, and with a superior approach in application design.

 The fully decentralised configuration can integrate with peer-to-peer (P2P) off-chain components such as content delivery networks (CDN) and other cloud offerings.
 This liberates application developers to expand their creativity in building great P2P applications without fear of non-compliance or being vulnerable to attacks.